MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 #### Arguments
 - **Anti-Dumping Argument** - where a producer/nation produces and then dumps a product in another nation's market - at a price which is lower than the cost of production
 	- this drives the <mark style="background: #ADCCFFA6;">domestic producer out</mark> and allows the foreign producer to actually make money
+	- Also the product could be illegal in the country of production

+#### Anti-Arguments
+- **Anti-Dumping**
+	- What may be perceived as dumping may not necessarily be dumping

 **It is important to note that all forms of protection cause harms to world trade and are inefficient**